TUDelft-CS4110/2016-sre-crew/Report.md

   }
   ````

-Based on these two new functionalities, we introduced a XML template file with actions that automate the process of fuzzing any android application.
-For the template, the user needs to put the target application on the top left corner (**FIRST FIGURE REF**) of the android virtual device and the devices size should be that of a normal  phone and not tablet.
+Based on these two new functionalities, we introduced an XML template file with actions that automate the process of fuzzing any android application.
+For the template, the user needs to put the target application on the top left corner (**FIRST FIGURE REF**) of the android virtual device and the devices size should be that of a normal  phone and not a tablet.
 The action set consists of three sub action sets that are the three steps in the fuzzing process which we can see below:

 ![XML Template](img/xml_file.png)

 1. The first action clicks on the coordinates on the top left corner of the android device where we have placed the target application.
 Also we get the string that shows the current package name to verify that we are inside the application. (**FIRST FIGURE REF**)

-2. This set of action can be defined by the user and is different for every application.
+2. This set of actions can be defined by the user and is different for every application.
 Based on the XML elements of every application any combination of actions can be inserted here.
 Essentially, this is where the fuzzing is implemented.

 3. Finally there are two different possibilities of the outcome of our fuzzing.
 Either the application did not crash and we are still inside the application or the application crashed and we need to restart it.
 For that reason, we first get the current package name and then perform actions without knowing if the application crashed or not.
 If it did not crash we  emulate the back action on the device to exit the application.
 This action is sent  5 times but this number depends on the target application and the activity depth it has.
 If it has crashed the first back actions will be ignored and we need to emulate a click on the default crash message by android.
 After that, we emulate again the same back actions. (**SECOND FIGURE REF**)

-4. At the end of the fuzzing process, the user can analyze the output and compare the results of the `getClassName` calls.
+At the end of the fuzzing process, the user can analyze the output and compare the results of the `getClassName` calls.
 If the application crashed with a specific set of actions then the result of `getClassName` will be `android`.
 Therefore, the set of actions  between the two calls of `getClassName` with the second call having `android` as a result is the set of actions that crashed the application.

 ![Application Position](img/app_position.png)![Crash Position](img/error_position.png)

 ### fsm-learner

-The purpose of this tool is this of translating an application into a finite state machine.
+The purpose of this tool is translating an application into a finite state machine (FSM).
 A finite state automaton can be represented by the quintuple `(𝚺, S, S0, 𝛅, F)`.
 * **𝚺** is the alphabet that the FSM accepts.
 This considered in the case of an android application is the list of possible actions available in every specific screen of the application (`EditText`,`CheckBox`, `Button`, etc.).
 * **S** represents a set of states which needs to be _finite_ and _non-empty_.